 One of the best things about travel in Japan is the Japanese Onsen (hot spring).
-However many foreigners don’t know fully what to expect or how to behave in them so I will explain all that here and also recommend some onsens to visit.
+However many foreigners don’t know fully what to expect, or how to behave in them.

 From cheap local bathhouses to expensive private ryokan inns.

 Imagine yourself in the mountains immersing yourself in steaming hot water taking in the views, or in a historical building in the centre of a city relaxing in the natural mineral waters.

 The onsen waters are said to have healing properties for all kinds of ailments.
 However the best properties are just the feeling of bathing in nice hot water, in a cool environment

 That’s the Japanese onsen experience.

 First thing you need to know and what surprises a lot of tourists is simply:

 Can you wear a swimsuit?
 Nope.

 If you are a little shy of your body, don’t worry as no-one cares.
 The Japanese start taking onsens from a young age and are used to being around naked strangers, so don’t fret and just go with it.

 You do get a small towel which you can use to cover your private parts if you wish, when walking around or sitting down.